 Relief of Choking

-Back slaps and chest thrusts are used on infant who are choking.
+Back slaps and chest thrusts are used on infants who are choking.

 When an infant is choking, do the following: